 Revolut’s in-app chat is 24-hours and runs from Monday to Sunday too.
 So if you were worried about an issue arising on a weekend, a customer service agent should be on hand to help.

-What’s more, customers of the Premium and Metal plans benefit from priority customer service so if you’re willing to pay you won’t be waiting as long should you need help with anything.
+What’s more, customers with a Plus, Premium, Metal or Ultra plan benefit from priority customer service.
+So if you’re willing to pay you won’t be waiting as long should you need help with anything.

 An issue to flag however is around customers getting locked out of their accounts.
 This usually happens if Revolut suspects fraud on the account.
-Although rare, as Revolut has gotten more and more popular (it now has around 2 million customers in Ireland alone) it’s becoming more of an issue.
+Although rare, as Revolut has gotten more and more popular (it now has almost 3 million customers in Ireland alone) it’s becoming more of an issue.

 Increasingly strict anti-money laundering legislation and big fines for companies that breach it means online banks in particular often take a heavy-handed approach to even the slightest suspicion of fraud.
 The fact that online banks usually use artificial intelligence and machine learning to monitor accounts, as opposed to real people, means legitimate accounts can sometimes get incorrectly flagged.